Yasir-Ali-Swe/CareSync/README.md

-# 🏥 MedConnect – Doctor Appointment & Consultation System
+# 🏥 CareSync – Doctor Appointment & Consultation System

 A production-grade multi-role Doctor Appointment System built using the MERN stack.
 The platform enables Patients, Doctors, and Admins to manage appointments, profiles, real-time communication, and notifications in a secure and scalable environment.